 |Included Accessories||City GO infant car seat adapter.||Sun Shade||None||None||None|

 Our Analysis and Test Results

 Parents launched Baby Jogger in 1984 when they couldn't find a great jogging stroller for getting on the road with their babies.
-In addition to jogging strollers, Baby Jogger has been making a variety of different strollers for different needs since the beginning.
+In addition to jogging strollers, Baby Jogger has been making top-ranked strollers since the beginning.
 The company is now owned by Newell Rubbermaid and continues to create family favorite strollers.